Dundee Satellite Station Ltd

 Arrival of Equipment Room (20 May 2020)

 We are now making good progress towards our ambition of a new and better facility.
-Our planning application for the new site was granted in Feb 2020 and work started end of May 2020 (delayed by the COVID-19 lock-down) with the delivery of the metal "anti-vandal site office" that will form the equipment room and on-site office space.
+Our planning application for the new site was granted in Feb 2020 and on-site work started end of May 2020 (delayed by the COVID-19 lock-down) with the delivery of the metal "anti-vandal site office" that will form the equipment room and on-site office space.

 We are also grateful for the professional support of Keir + Co in the application process.